-14. The submitted Investment Plan identifies priorities within the council's Corporate Plan 2020-2025 that align with the Investment Priorities of the UKSPF and consists of an outline proposal that features a focus on high street regeneration, both through physical improvements and through the promotion of a local arts and cultural offering to develop a stronger and identifiable Brentwood borough brand.

-Projects are likely to include, but are not necessarily limited to:

-a) Investment in open air markets, events and improvements to town centre retail and service sector infrastructure b) Support for local arts, cultural, heritage and creative activities c) Development and promotion of wider campaigns which encourage people to visit and explore the local area d) Development and promotion of the visitor economy, such as local attractions, trails, tours and tourism products e) Support businesses at all stages of their development to start, sustain, grow and innovate f) Support decarbonisation and improving the natural environment whilst growing economy local

-15. Working across boundaries with different local authorities is heavily encouraged, especially around the supporting local business priority.
-Collaboration has taken place with Rochford District Council as part of the councils' OneTeam partnership, along with other Essex authorities to identify potential synergies.
+- 14. The submitted Investment Plan identifies priorities within the council's Corporate Plan 2020-2025 that align with the Investment Priorities of the UKSPF and consists of an outline proposal that features a focus on high street regeneration, both through physical improvements and through the promotion of a local arts and cultural offering to develop a stronger and identifiable Brentwood borough brand. - 15.
+Projects are likely to include, but are not necessarily limited to: - a) Investment in open air markets, events and improvements to town centre retail and service sector infrastructure - b) Support for local arts, cultural, heritage and creative activities - c) Support for local sports facilities, tournaments, teams and leagues - d) Development and promotion of wider campaigns which encourage people to visit and explore the local area - e) Development and promotion of the visitor economy, such as local attractions, trails, tours and tourism products - f) Support businesses at all stages of their development to start, sustain, grow and innovate - g) Support decarbonisation and improving the natural environment whilst growing the local economy - 16.
+Working across boundaries with different local authorities is heavily encouraged, especially around the supporting local business priority.
+Collaboration has taken place with Rochford District Council as part of the councils' OneTeam partnership, along with other Essex authorities, to identify potential procurement synergies.

-- 16. Lead authorities must create a Local Partnership Group to provide advice on strategic fit and deliverability taking care to avoid conflicts of interest.
-This will ensure that Fund investments complement other activities in the area and meets Fund and local objectives. - 17.
-The Local Partnership Group will be convened by the lead local authority and should include the following types of groups: - a) local businesses and investors - b) business support providers or representatives - c) local partnership boards and strategic bodies - d) prominent local community & faith organisations - e) voluntary, sector social enterprise and civil society organisations - f) education and skills providers and employment experts and providers - g) nature, environmental or associated representatives - h) public health representatives - i) local MP the

-18. The Brentwood Borough UKSPF Local Partnership Group will meet on 20 December and quarterly thereafter until March 2025.
+- 17. DLUHC has stated in a UKSPF FAQ that some priorities may change following investment plan sign-off.
+DLUHC will work with the lead local authority should any changes need to be made to the investment plan.
+For example, should a business improvement district (BID) be established later this year, funding earmarked for E1 high street interventions could be allocated to another intervention. - 18.
+Government has indicated that lead authorities must create a Local Partnership Group to provide advice on strategic fit and deliverability taking care to avoid conflicts of interest.
+This will ensure that Fund investments complement other activities in the area and meets Fund and local objectives.
+This group is advisory and not a decision-making body. - 19.
+The Local Partnership Group will be convened by the lead local authority and according to the UKSPF guidance should include the following types of groups: - a) local businesses and investors - b) business support providers or representatives - c) local partnership boards and strategic bodies - d) prominent local community & faith organisations - e) voluntary, sector social enterprise and civil society organisations - f) education and skills providers and employment experts and providers - g) nature, environmental or associated representatives - h) public health representatives - i) local MP - 20.
+The Brentwood Borough UKSPF Local Partnership Group met on 20 December 2022 and will continue to meet quarterly until March 2025.